mberry/Streamlined-NTRU-Prime/readme.md

 ## Update warning

 This code is based on the first round submission and outdated.
-The C codebase has been widely refactored and keysizes have been modified.
+The C codebase has been widely refactored and multiple parameter sets are now available.
+This library is similar to the current second round sntrup761 submission.

 Don't use this library in production.